 Connecting to an Altium Enterprise Server Workspace

 Signing in to an On-Prem Enterprise Server Workspace.

 Select the Custom Server option in the Altium CoDesigner panel.

-The first time you sign in you must specify the Server address (URL) to connect to your on-site Altium Server.
+The first time you sign in, you must specify the Server address (URL) to connect to your On-Prem Enterprise Server Workspace.
 The address will be provided by your system administrator.

 Enter your User Name and Password, these will also be provided by the system administrator.

 Enable the Sign in Automatically option to retain the details (including the password) and automatically connect to your Workspace each time Autodesk Inventor is started.